TsailabBioinformatics/ProbeSearchV3/README.md

 #### Note:
 Make sure all the files - app.js, appV3.js, razers3.js, razers3V3.js and 717V2.js have update path according to respective directories.
+#### Ran's Note:
+The names for both folders of index and fasta file should match (be the same).
+Otherwise, it won't work for any newly added genomes.